If you purchase through links on this page, we may earn an affiliate commission - full affiliate disclosure.

 - Before/after photos demonstrating results

-Yet most Scottish business owners skip creating this content because they think they need:
+Yet many small business owners skip creating this content because they think they need:

 - An expensive camera (£2,000+)